ALASKA 7 DAYS + Extensions

 No trip to Alaska is complete without bears.
 Just thirty (30) minutes from Juneau by floatplane is Admiralty Island,

-home to one of the world's highest density brown bear populations.About 1,600 bears live on the island — the highest brown-bear density on Earth.
-Pack Creek Bear Sanctuary—is the best spot to see bears, especially feasting on July–August salmon.
-The island also has the most nesting bald eagles in the world.
+home to one of the world's highest-density brown bear populations.About 1,600 bears live on the island — the highest brown-bear density on Earth.
+Pack Creek Bear Sanctuary is the best spot to see bears, especially feasting on July–August salmon.
+Plus, the island has the most nesting bald eagles in the world.

 Tour Operators are your best bet: <Pack Creek Bear Tours> <Above and Beyond Alaska> <Bear Creek Outfitters>